python-trio/trio/README.rst

      for our server helper, it's a start_ function maybe it takes listener_nursery, connection_nursery arguments, to let you set up the graceful shutdown thing? though draining is still a problem.

-   - nurseries inside async generators are... odd. they *do* allow you to violate causality in the sense that the generator could be doing stuff while appearing to be yielded.
-I guess it still works out so long as the generator does eventually complete? if you leak this generator though then ugh what a mess. worst case we leak tasks -- the root task has exited, but there are still incomplete tasks floating around. not sure what we should do in that case. besides whine mightily.

    - algorithm for WFQ ParkingLot: